lynnfaraday/aresmush.com/fs3/fs3-3/combat-quickref.md

 When everyone has posed and chosen their actions, the organizer will trigger a new turn.
 The system will spit out the results of the last turn, and the cycle repeats.

+{% fs3tip %}
-> <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:**  Because the system spits out all results at the same time, it is not necessary to follow a pose order during combat scenes.
+Because the system spits out all results at the same time, it is not necessary to follow a pose order during combat scenes.
 Everyone is reacting to the same events, so poses can happen in parallel.
+{% endfs3tip %}

 ## Choosing an Action

+{% fs3tip %}
-> <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:**  Your selected action will carry over from one turn to the next until you switch weapons or you or your target are knocked out.
+Your selected action will carry over from one turn to the next until you switch weapons or you or your target are knocked out.
+{% endfs3tip %}

 ### Attack